-Plato’s Politeia is the greatest work of political philosophy, and the best teaching in our possession to better understand ourselves and our place in the cosmos.
+Plato’s Politeia is the greatest work of political philosophy, and the best teaching in our possession to better understand ourselves in our relationship to the just city.
 Why is it the greatest work?
 Because it offers a glimpse into the greatest of the virtues, namely justice.
 A closer look at justice reveals its uniqueness.
 Justice is what allows for the possibility of all other virtues to come into being: such as courage, moderation, and so on.
 However, justice is protean and not easily tied down.
 Perhaps it may not simply be reduced to a single sentence definition.
 To borrow a phrase from Immanuel Kant, could justice merely be the grounds for beings to inhabit and express their virtue, rather than justice being the “thing-in-itself?”
 In the Politeia, Plato reveals, however disingenuously, the problems of the regime, and therefore the problems of the greatest regime.
 Since the topic concerns the greatest regime, we cannot locate such a regime anywhere in existence.
 Now, whether this regime is possible is later addressed by Sir Thomas More, a studious reader of Plato, as described in his Utopia, a Greek term meaning literally “no place”, a non-existent city.